In May 2017, we were humbled to be trusted with a very special gold remodelling project

 The engagement ring did not yield enough 18ct gold for the remodel design, so we topped up the balance using our own 18ct gold supplies.
-According to GemLab, our indepedent valuers, the final weight of the ring tipped the scales at a mighty 9.99 grams.
+According to GemLab, our preferred independent valuers, the final weight of the ring tipped the scales at a mighty 9.99 grams.

 Making the setting...

-To flaunt the 2ct diamond without compromising its safety, we opted for a rex setting.
+To flaunt the 2ct diamond without compromising its safety, we opted for an 18ct white gold rex setting, which accentuates both the sparkle and the size of the diamond.
 With six claws securing the gemstone to the ring, this type of setting provides a much higher level of safety and security compared with regular four-claw settings, while still maximising the diamond's visibility.
 Crown-like in appearance, rex settings are also visually striking and lend a sense of timelessness and sophistication to any ring design.